 The CoC also aims to reduce the rate of individuals and families who return to homelessness.
 HMIS was used to develop a Performance Report comparing rates of return to homelessness between program years.
-Based on first year HMIS data, overall 7% returned to homelessness in two (2) years.
-Of these 121 persons, nearly 79% (83) had exited emergency shelter housing.
 The CoC will significantly increase its allocation of resources to permanent housing operations through reallocation and a permanent housing bonus, which will assist those exiting a shelter.
-Currently only 50% of those who leave emergency shelters enter permanent housing.
-Technical assistance will be offered to these programs, looking at the characteristics of the households who return to homelessness, staffing, collaborations, etc. to develop strategies to improve permanent housing retention.
-Strategies currently used include: 1) Follow-up after exit from Transitional Housing and Rapid Re-Housing with referral to housing counseling if in arrears; 2) For Rapid Re-Housing programs, locating units that households can afford when the rental assistance ends, and 3) Programs that facilitate connections to employment, education and benefits.
+Technical assistance will be offered to these programs, looking at the characteristics of the households who return to homelessness, staffing, collaborations, etc. to develop strategies to improve permanent housing and Rapid Re-Housing with referral to housing counseling if in arrears; 2) For Rapid Re-Housing programs, locating units that households can afford when the rental assistance ends, and 3) Programs that facilitate connections to employment, education and benefits.
 Plans include: developing written standards to identify the most effective intervention based on each household's needs.

 The local CareerLink and Community Action Agencies (CAA) are the primary mainstream employment organizations working in collaboration with homeless providers and homeless individuals/families.
 Some of the CareerLink offices attend monthly meetings of the Regional Homeless Advisory Boards in their jurisdiction and have partnered with homeless providers on grant applications to increase/expand services specifically for homeless individuals.
 CAAs operate a Ready-to-Work program for persons receiving Temporary Assistance for Needy Families (TANF) benefits, in collaboration with WIB & CareerLink.
 The purpose of the program is to increase pre-employment skills.
-81% of all CoC-funded projects are connecting with the above referenced employment partners, or others in their local communities.

-The 2016 Point-in-Time Count will determine needs for 2017.
 To improve access to Chronic Homeless beds in counties with an excess of Chronic Homeless-prioritized beds, the "Bed Turnover Policy" indicates that a bed will first be filled through the project's waiting list, then within the County, and then finally will be open CoC-wide.
 It will be held for seven (7) days before it is rented to a non-Chronic Homeless household.